derek-shnosh/Casper-Dark-DS/README.md

 *Disclosure: I'm new to all of this CSS, HTML, etc. shenanigans; aside from a private BookStack instance, this is my first venture into any kind of theming.*

-That being said, ***I put Casper in the dark*** and he picked up a few tricks/features.
+That being said, ***I put Casper in the dark*** and added a few tricks/features; primarily focused on presenting technical documentation.
 I've attached a couple screenshots, or you can check the theme out on [my site](https://shnosh.io).
-While this is a bit of an experimental work in progress, I thought it was sufficiently *done enough* for sharing; I expect there will be breaks and changes as I learn and tweak.
+While this is a bit of an experimental work in progress, I thought it was sufficiently *done enough* for sharing; I expect there will be changes as I learn, tweak, and (hopefully) optimize over time.

 **[Changelog](changelog-ds.md)**